AdityaPai2398/Instructions-for-few-tricky-C-Programs/README.md

 3) Switch takes only  integer and characters
    As characters are integers in ascii format

-4) For loop with a semi colon at the end of it does not execute the statements within it's block.
+4) For loop with a semi colon at the end of it does not execute the statements within it's block.It executes only wgen condition no longer holds good.

-5) Else if is true for integers except 0 (even negative numbers work).
+5) Else if is true for all integers except 0 (even negative numbers work).

-6) Duplicate case values not allowed
+6) Duplicate case values not allowed in switch statemebts

 7) #ifdef INDIA
        //block of code